Islamic Center of Murfreesboro: Litigation and attacks against the ICM

 The Planning Commission gave final approval to the building plans in early August 2010 and on August 20, contractors broke ground on the site.
 A week later on August 28, an arsonist doused four excavators with an accelerant and set one on fire, destroying it.
 The incident was investigated by the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms and Explosives and a $20,000 reward was announced for "information leading to the arrest of the perpetrators".
 Although the attack did not substantially delay the construction project, it resulted in an increase in tensions.
 Tennessee's governor, Phil Bredesen, responded to the incident by calling on state residents to "please have great respect for anyone's religious preferences and their rights to practice those in the United States."
 Republican Sue Myrick, a North Carolina member of the United States House of Representatives, called the attack "un-American".

 Two days after the fire, 150 local residents attended a candle-lit vigil on the steps of the Rutherford County Courthouse to protest the arson attack.
 Many Christians, some of whom had sons fighting in Afghanistan, sent messages of support to the ICM which posted them on a "wall of support" in its existing building.
-One local resident said that the planned mosque didn't "bother me because everybody has a right to practise their religion.
+One local resident said that the planned mosque did not "bother me because everybody has a right to practise their religion.
 They've been here, they're quiet.
 They haven't bothered anybody."